AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 3. Operation
 -------------

-- **Controller SAML Authentication** Aviatrix administrators can authenticate to the Controller by SAML authentication.
+- **Controller SAML Authentication** Aviatrix administrators can authenticate to the Controller by SAML authentication on an IDP.
+Follow the `instructions <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html>`_ to setup authentication with SAML.

 - **Alert for New Release** sends email to the Controller admin email address to alert you when a major release becomes available.